Journalism BA (NCTJ accredited)

 Destinations of Leavers from Higher Education (DLHE) survey

-Journalism is a new degree course producing the first cohort of graduates in 2010/11.
+Journalism is a relatively new degree course producing our second cohort of graduates in 2011/2.
 Numbers graduating were small so findings should be treated with some caution as one or two graduates in any one category may disproportionately affect the total numbers.